Climate Commitment Act: Polluters pay, communities benefit

 Additional funding information:

-Click the map on the left for a full-screen view of where climate-related projects and programs are currently underway.
 Click the map on the right for an interactive map where you can view stories showing projects in action.

 Map of Washington state highlighting climate action projects